 The Board members do not have any financial, business, family or other material/relevant relationships with each other.
 Such balanced Board composition also ensures that strong independence exists across the Board.
-The biographies of the Directors as at the date of this report as set out in pages 25 to 29 to this report, demonstrate a diversity of skills, expertise, experience and qualifications.
+The biographies of the Directors as set out on pages 21 to 24 of this annual report, demonstrate a diversity of skills, expertise, experience and qualifications of the Directors.